techniciantucker/FS22_TemplateMap/README.md

 - Add camera for PDA Map
 - Add all NPC's from Giants Maps including german names
 - Add Traffic System with all cars from Giants Maps
-- Add usable german license plate with locked region letters ("ZA"), own region symbol and additional variations (1 letter, 4 numbers)
+- Add usable german license plate with locked region letters ("ER"), own region symbol and additional variations (1 letter, 4 numbers)
-- Add german license plate for AI traffic with region letters ("ZA") and own region symbol
 - Add AI Splines
 - Add Pedestrian System with all passengers from Giants Maps
 - Add all trees from Giants Maps